List of 20 Fruits to Eat During Pregnancy & What to Avoid

 3 min

-Eating fruits during pregnancy is essential for the mother’s health and the baby’s development.
-Fruits are packed with vital vitamins, minerals, and antioxidants that support growth and strengthen the immune system.
-They also aid digestion, prevent constipation, and keep hydration levels balanced.
+Eating fruits during pregnancy is essential for both the mother’s health and the baby’s development.
+Fruits are packed with vital vitamins, minerals, and antioxidants that support fetal growth and strengthen the immune system.
+Including a variety of fruits to eat during pregnancy also aids digestion, prevents constipation, and helps maintain proper hydration levels.

 Including a variety of fresh fruits in a daily diet ensures a steady supply of fibre, folic acid, and essential nutrients, reducing the risk of birth defects and complications.
 Consuming seasonal and organic fruits is always the best choice to avoid harmful pesticides and preservatives.